top of page

 • Practice and familiarity with sinus anatomy

-As awareness grows, more veterinarians are recognizing that many sinusitis cases can be managed non-surgically, reducing complications and improving patient welfare.
+As awareness grows, more veterinarians are recognizing that many sinusitis cases can be managed non-surgically.
+This reduces complications and improves patient welfare.

 If chronic sinusitis cases are showing up regularly in your practice, better visualization and diagnostics are where real progress begins.